cuga-rajal/supercar_plus/README.md

 - [Usability] Better handling of the case where an object is rezzed after being returned to inventory in a driving state, typically by going off-world while being driven.
 - [Added] Multi-sim auto-park script added to the package; See new detail section on auto-park.

-There is also an bugfix update for an add-on script Supercar 2 Racecar Effects.
+- [Add-on Script Bugfix] Also an update for add-on scripts in Supercar 2 Racecar Effects.
 Versions have been updated to 1.1.
 This fixes a problem where setting 'burnoutGear = 0' did not disable the sounds.

 *Upgrading from a 2.0.x version of Supercar Plus*